-Last weekend, I finally completed the beast that had been on my back for some time now.
-I painted my cupboards and island several years ago, but like many early projects, with time and improvement of skills, we see where improvements could be made.
+Last weekend, I finally completed the beast that had been on my back for some time.
+I painted my cupboards and island several years ago, but like many early projects, we see where improvements could be made with time and improvement of skills.
 It was my goal to finish the kitchen this summer, and I almost made it.
 (My kids are back in school, so summer ended for us).

-I didn’t take too many “befores” because I think I was just anxious to move on with the project, but here is the general feel:
+I didn’t take too many “before pictures” because I think I was just anxious to move on with the project, but here is the general feel:

-I had originally painted them Antique White with a Tobacco Brown glaze over top.
-I did not have it within my budget at the time to replace the knobs.
+I did not have it within my budget to replace the knobs.
 I waited until I could find what I wanted at the right price….fast forward three years.
-I not only found the knobs, I found the paint I wanted!
+I not only found the knobs, but I also found the paint I wanted!

 One of the drawer fronts had broken, and we had a cabinet maker replace it, never quite got around to painting it to match.
 Yikes!